jimthompson5802/connection_solver/README.md

 * LLM tracing with `langsmith`

+## Sample Runs

+Historical NYT Connection Puzzles were used in testing the agent.
+Past puzzles can be found [here](https://word.tips/todays-nyt-connections-answers/).

+Results for the 10 puzzles used for testing can be found [here](./docs/Example_Runs.md).

+Starting 2024-11-12 the agent is used to solve that day's puzzle.
+A log of the agent's run can be found [here](./docs/first_time_solve_log.md).

 ## Solution Strategy

 The agent uses a two-phase solver process.
 The first phase uses an Embedding Vector-based recommendation generator.
 If the agent encounters a mistake, the second phase uses an LLM-based recommendation generator.